Synesthesia-2/Synesthesia/README.md

 The current version debuted at the [CODAME Art + Tech Playground](http://www.codame.com/)'s Code + Dance + Hack event on May 31, 2014 at CounterPULSE in San Francsico where the developers were able to collaborate and exchange ideas with dancers, artists, and technologists.

+Check out a video of Synesthesia 2.0 in action: [Synesthesia 2.0 Demo](http://vimeo.com/98010268)

 Architecturally, the modular plugin style of v2.0 enables developers and artists to easily integrate new visualizers or data input nodes into the existing framework.

 ##Instructions: